 But not just any practice will work.
 Research shows that the quality of the model matters.

 Growing evidence is now confirming that residents who train and practice on high fidelity models do significantly better when tested on a live pig lab versus those who practice on low fidelity penrose drains.

-The ?acquisition of skills was significantly affected by model fidelity? and conclude that ?for vascular anastomosis, it is important to provide appropriate fidelity for trainees of different abilities to optimize the effectiveness of bench models?
-(Sidhu, Park, Bridges, MacRae and Dubrowski, 2007).
+The acquisition of skills was significantly affected by model fidelity and it was concluded that for vascular anastomosis, it is important to provide appropriate fidelity for trainees of different abilities to optimize the effectiveness of bench models (Sidhu, Park, Bridges, MacRae and Dubrowski, 2007).

 Solution - LifeLike BioTissue Growing Line of High Fidelity Models

 LifeLike BioTissue Inc. was created to provide affordable high fidelity, high quality surgical training models to increase training, increase practice and help improve patient care worldwide.